thaliaarchi/regexp-museum/viewers/rn.md

 > and has been very popular with many regular net readers.
 The interface
 > includes reading, discarding, and/or processing of articles based on
 > user-definable patterns, and the ability of the user to develop customized
-> macros for display and keyboard interaction. "rn" is currently at release
+> macros for display and keyboard interaction. […] It is being maintained by
-> 4.4.4.
-It is being maintained by Stan Barber <sob@academ.com>. "rn" is not
+> Stan Barber <sob@academ.com>. "rn" is not provided with the standard news
-> provided with the standard news software release, but is very widely available
-> because of its popularity.
+> software release, but is very widely available because of its popularity.

 ## Features using regular expressions